DarrylBayliss/Simon-Says-iOS/README.md

 - Using the terminal, navigate to the project directory and run `pod install` to download the MediaPipe dependencies.

 - Go to [Kaggle](https://www.kaggle.com/models/google/gemma), sign up and accept the Gemma T&C's.
-Download the gemma-2b-it-cpu version of the models.
+Download the `gemma-2b-it-cpu` version of the models.

-- Drag and drop the gemma LLM into the `gemma-model` folder.
+- Drag and drop the gemma LLM into the `gemma-model` folder in Xcode.

 - Run the app.

-# Other Links
+# Other Apps

 Enjoyed this app?
 Check out the [Android](https://github.com/DarrylBayliss/Simon-Says-Android) version. 🤖